FREE Case Review (866) 588-0600

 What Is Endometrial Cancer?

-Therefore, regular usage of talcum powder should be avoided.
-Additionally, perineal talc use was linked to a 13% increase in endometrial cancer risk among all women and a 21% increase in risk among postmenopausal women [5].
+According to a study by the University of Massachusetts Amherst, regular usage of talcum powder should be avoided.
+Additionally, perineal talc use was linked to a 13% increase in endometrial cancer risk among all women and a 21% increase in risk among postmenopausal women [6].

 Gavel in an officeThe legal landscape surrounding baby powder endometrial cancer lawsuits is complex, involving numerous cases against Johnson & Johnson and their response to these claims.